zoidyzoidzoid/awesome-ebpf/readme.md

 - [A Deep Dive into eBPF: Writing an Efficient DNS Monitoring.](https://medium.com/@nurkholish.halim/a-deep-dive-into-ebpf-writing-an-efficient-dns-monitoring-2c9dea92abdf) - A detailed explanation of methods used to capture DNS requests at the socket filter layer.
 - [eBPF Developer Tutorial - Learn eBPF by examples](https://eunomia.dev/tutorials/) - Start with eBPF basics and progress to advanced topics using 20+ hands-on tutorials and examples.
 Covers performance, networking, and security with libbpf and CO-RE.
 Available in Chinese and English.
 - [Catch Performance Regressions in eBPF](https://bencher.dev/docs/explanation/talks/#linuxcon-2023-12-may-23) - A step-by-step guide to benchmarking both the client and kernel eBPF code written in Rust.
-- [Loops and Iterators in eBPF](https://cloudchirp.substack.com/p/loops-and-iterators-in-ebpf?r=1m86sa) - Newsletter about all the ways to loop and iterate in eBPF.
+- [Loops and Iterators in eBPF](https://cloudchirp.substack.com/p/loops-and-iterators-in-ebpf) - Newsletter about all the ways to loop and iterate in eBPF.
-- [What Insights Can eBPF Provide into Real-Time SSL/TLS Encrypted Traffic and How?](https://cloudchirp.substack.com/p/what-insights-can-ebpf-provide-into?r=1m86sa) - A step-by-step guide how eBPF can observe encrypted network traffic.
+- [What Insights Can eBPF Provide into Real-Time SSL/TLS Encrypted Traffic and How?](https://cloudchirp.substack.com/p/what-insights-can-ebpf-provide-into) - A step-by-step guide how eBPF can observe encrypted network traffic.
-- [Can eBPF Detect Redis Message Patterns Before They Become Problems?](https://cloudchirp.substack.com/p/can-ebpf-detect-redis-message-patterns?r=1m86sa) - A step-by-step guide how eBPF can observe Redis communication between client and server.
+- [Can eBPF Detect Redis Message Patterns Before They Become Problems?](https://cloudchirp.substack.com/p/can-ebpf-detect-redis-message-patterns) - A step-by-step guide how eBPF can observe Redis communication between client and server.
-- [Transparent Proxy Implementation using eBPF and Go](https://cloudchirp.substack.com/p/transparent-proxy-implementation?r=1m86sa) - A step-by-step guide on how to implement a transparent proxy using eBPF.
+- [Transparent Proxy Implementation using eBPF and Go](https://cloudchirp.substack.com/p/transparent-proxy-implementation) - A step-by-step guide on how to implement a transparent proxy using eBPF.
 - [eBPF-Powered Load Balancing](https://cloudchirp.substack.com/p/ebpf-powered-load-balancing-for-so_reuseport) - Learn how eBPF can infer custom load-balancing for services listening on the same port, through the SO_REUSEPORT TCP option.
+- [Unit Testing eBPF Programs](https://ebpfchirp.substack.com/p/unit-testing-ebpf-programs) - Learh how you can unit test your eBPF programs using libbpf.
 - [Accelerating Local Socket Communication using eBPF](https://cloudchirp.substack.com/p/optimizing-local-socket-communication) - Learn how eBPF can speed-up local socket communication up to 30%.

 ## Examples